ela-codes/vibin/README.md

 ## 🛠️ Tech Stack
 - **Backend**: Spring Boot for RESTful API development and business logic.
 - **Frontend**: React and Bootstrap for a responsive and dynamic user interface.
-- **Database**: PostgreSQL via Supabase for managing user preferences, moods, and genres.
+- **Database**: PostgreSQL via Supabase for managing users, emotions, moods, and genres.
 - **APIs**:
   - **Hugging Face**: Emotion detection and sentiment analysis.
   - **Spotify API**: Song search and playlist generation.